Artificial heart: Frazier-Cohn

 On 12 March 2011, an experimental artificial heart was implanted in 55-year-old Craig Lewis at The Texas Heart Institute in Houston by O. H. Frazier and William Cohn.
-The device is a combination of two modified HeartMate II pumps that is currently undergoing bovine trials.
+The device was a combination of two modified HeartMate II pumps which had undergone bovine trials.

-Frazier and Cohn are on the board of the BiVACOR company that develops an artificial heart.
-BiVACOR has been tested as a replacement for a heart in a sheep.

 So far, only one person has benefited from Frazier and Cohn's artificial heart.
 Craig Lewis had amyloidosis in 2011 and sought treatment.
 After obtaining permission from his family, Frazier and Cohn replaced his heart with their device.
 Lewis survived for another 5 weeks after the operation; he eventually died from liver and kidney failure due to his amyloidosis, after which his family asked that his artificial heart be unplugged.

 Current prototypes

-Soft artificial heart
+Soft Total Artificial Heart

 On 10 July 2017, Nicholas Cohrs and colleagues presented a new concept of a soft total artificial heart in the Journal of Artificial Organs.
 The heart was developed in the Functionals Materials Laboratory at ETH Zurich.
-(Cohrs was listed as a doctoral student in a group led by Professor Wendelin Stark at ETH Zurich.)